alexandern17/test-readme/README.md

 2020-01-20 09:33:28.312445+0100 SampleApp[27123:934708] [] nw_socket_connect [C906.4:3] connect failed (fd 13) [64: Host is down]
 ```

 These are **Apple error logs** logging *all* failed outgoing network connections configured with an external tool (i.e. Little Snitch) to block outgoing network calls in the Xcode Simulator.
-Below are a potential solutions to help filter the Apple error logs that you see:
+Below are potential solutions to help filter the Apple error logs that you see:
 - Disable the OS (Operating System) Logs by setting `OS_ACTIVITY_MODE` = `disable` in your App Scheme Configuration.
     - See [here](https://stackoverflow.com/questions/37800790/hide-strange-unwanted-xcode-logs)
 - Or, if you require to see the OS logs and only want to filter Thunderhead SDK's network calls, you can temporarily set the SDK's `optOut` setting to `true`.